June 1 - July 31, 2016 (precise dates to be confirmed)

 Q: What language skills are required for the internship?

 The internship requires only English language skills, although other language skills can be helpful.
+A background in French or Arabic will help with communication in the homestay or the workplace.

 Q: How can I earn internship credits in my major?